Christleton High School: Sports facilities

 Christleton High School has access to the council owned Christleton Sports Centre, located on the school site.
 The facilities include a sports hall, gym, squash court, dance studio, a large outdoor floodlit court, an all-weather pitch and swimming pool.

 Ofsted

-The School currently has a good Ofsted which was given in 2024.
-A previous inspection in 2014 by Ofsted gave the School Outstanding.
+The school currently has a good Ofsted rating which was given in 2024.
+A previous inspection in 2014 by Ofsted gave the school a rating of outstanding.

-Smoking at the School

-The school first made headlines in 2002 when former headteacher Geoff Lawson introduced an experiment aimed at helping nicotine-addicted pupils quit smoking.
-Fifteen-year-old pupils from the school were permitted two cigarette breaks a day under strict supervision of teachers.
-This policy no longer applies with smoking being forbidden on school grounds.